djakubowicz/sustainability/README.md

 # sustainability

-if you need mor details, check https://cloudetastuces.blogspot.com/2023/09/business-units-and-application-level.html
+if you need the full details, check https://cloudetastuces.blogspot.com/2023/09/business-units-and-application-level.html

 Here is the order to deploy sustainabilityV2 dashboards :